eeellliii1/TextBattleTwoElectricBoogaloo/README.md

 Text-based adventure game with character customization, save points, randomly generated situations and integrated graphics (?).
 The game will be written in java on eclipse and will be exclusively single player.

 # Storyline (WIP)
-- In a world where computer science was a dead art...
-One Zucc will rise above the rest.
-Starring Zukowski as THE ZUCC coming to theaters near you.
+- In

+# Theme
+- Medeival fantasy world with magic

 # Game Interface (WIP)
 Contents of the Interface:
 - Health/Mana